automatika-robotics/sugarcoat/docs/advanced/create_service.md

 ```

 :::{tip}
-This is ideal for deploying ROS Sugar components in production environments or embedded systems where automatic startup and restart behavior is critical.
+This is ideal for deploying Sugarcoat components in production environments or embedded systems where automatic startup and restart behavior is critical.
 :::